mah0x211/lenv/README.md

 ...snip...
 ```

-**Package URL's**
+**Package URLs**

-the following URL's are used to download the version files and source files.
+the following URLs are used to download the version files and source files.

 - Lua: https://lua.org/ftp/
 - LuaJIT: https://github.com/LuaJIT/LuaJIT.git